Special pricing 2017 (USA customers only) $1499usd free shipping

 The Level1 Spring DAC is available on special order and typically has about a 1-2 week delivery time.
 If you are interested you can contact us directly and ask more questions about this.

 Kitsune HiFi carefully chooses products that we want to offer to our customers and be unique and/or stand out from all these audio supply stores.
-We have recently been talked with a very talented engineer that is the brains behind Holo Audio.
-Jeff Zhu is the man behind the curtain and has impressed us with his knowledge and his newest line of products he offers.
-The Spring DAC is his newest product and is capable of DSD native on an R2R DAC!
+Jeff Zhu is a very talented engineer and is the brains behind HOLO Audio.
+Some say he is the man behind the curtain and he has certainly impressed us with his knowledge and his newest line of products that surely will leave you impressed too!
+The Spring DAC is his newest product and is capable of DSD native on an Discrete Resister Ladder DAC!
 This spring is capable of DSD512 native and actually running on his bespoke discrete ladder DAC!
 This unique DAC is not your run of the mill DAC, it’s full of unique and well thought out designs and implementations.
 Patented R2R technology.
 This is the first discrete DAC that has linear compensation and this allows for ultimate music reproduction accuracy.
-Dual R2R network for PCM, and Dual R2R network for DSD!
+Dual R2R network with advanced architecture for PCM, and Dual Resistor Ladder network with optimized architecture for DSD!
 We will be offering the first Spring DAC’s in the USA and the Level 3/Kitsune Tuned edition is Exclusive to us.
 We won’t stock more than a few at a time, and the wait time is usually a few weeks.weeks.

 You may be asking… well what is so special about this DAC?
 The first Discrete R2R DAC with linear compensation…what is this?